 Ok so you are probably wondering about the bank account part to this post, well I am writing this in the U.K. where we are currently in the 3rd year of recession or is it the 4th?
 Maybe more, it seems like the news has been going on about it forever!
 The banks which are the traditional way of saving your money pays an interest on the money you have stored with them, people put money into banks hoping to make some extra via the interest they pay.
 For large sums of money it can be useful.

-Originally this interest was paid as a thank you for lending the bank the money that they could then lend to other people, the bank would charge a higher interest rate as part of the repayment and they would pay you back from that money as a way to say thank you.
+Originally this interest was paid as a thank you for lending the bank the money that they could then lend to other people with help from their Johnson City Savings Accounts, the bank would charge a higher interest rate as part of the repayment and they would pay you back from that money as a way to say thank you.
 Everyone was a winner, the person wanting to start a business was given some start-up capital which he repaid back over time, the bank made a profit from the interest paid on the loan and you made a small profit for having your money in that bank.

 Thanks to the banks getting greedy and making a big mess of everything they have had to claw back as much money as possible to prevent them going under and this has meant that many interest rates on savings accounts have been slashed.